Ship a Full-Stack App with One Prompt

 What is the Puter.js Networking API?

 The Puter.js Networking API lets you establish network connections directly from your frontend JavaScript code.
-It provides TCP sockets, TLS sockets, and an HTTP fetch function that bypasses CORS restrictions—all without requiring a backend server or proxy.
+It provides TCP sockets, TLS sockets, and an HTTP fetch function that bypasses CORS restrictions, all without requiring a server or proxy.

 How does it bypass CORS restrictions?

-Puter's networking is built on a purpose-built WebSocket protocol that relays TCP and UDP connections over a single WebSocket stream.
-Unlike typical CORS proxies, TLS encryption is handled client-side, meaning your HTTPS connections are fully secure end-to-end—Puter's servers never have access to your encrypted data.
+Puter's networking is built on the open Wisp protocol, which relays TCP and UDP connections over a single WebSocket stream.
+Unlike typical CORS proxies, TLS encryption is handled client-side, meaning your HTTPS connections are fully secure end-to-end: Puter's servers never have access to your encrypted data.
+The full write-up is in Unrestricted Browser Networking.

 Is it secure?